|THE WOOTTON FAMILY,|

 4) yurs truly, :-)

-5) James Bryon, who also lives in Columbus, OH and is a very successful Realtor, he specializes in church properties.
+5) James Bryon, who also lives in Columbus, OH and is a very successful Realtor specializing in church properties.
+He is still active at the present (2018) age of 73.

 and last but not least,

-6) my sister Carolyn, who lives near Dallas, TX , she is also a Registered Nurse.
+6) my sister Carolyn, who lives near Dallas, TX , she is also a Registered Nurse and retired several years ago.

 There were two other girls, who died within a day or two of birth.
 Naomi Ruth, and Wanda Lee.